• Skip to primary navigation

 You’ve got a lot of accolades throughout your life.
 Take a closer look at these.
 It’s all about compliments on well-done work.

 What were the specific topics discussed by the individuals?
 Did they note how quickly you delivered?
 Is the information you presented accurate?
-The breadth of your knowledge?
+What is the breadth of your knowledge?

 These are indicators of areas where you can excel.